premAI-io/challenge-with-langchain/README.md

 The Judges will select and reward the best initiative that will participate

-1. 💰💰💰 Up to $10,000+ will be awarded by the selected jury.
+1. 💰 Up to $10,000+ will be awarded at the final selected project.

 ## Submission Requirements